JumaJuiceTime/CairnHack/adventures/conversions/the-incandescent-grottoes.md

 #### Monster 20

-- 4 HP, 9 STR, 12 DEX, 15 WIL, dagger (d6), spellbook (raise dead), spell scrolls (charm, raise spirit, detect magic, body swap)
+- 4 HP, 9 STR, 12 AGL, 15 PRS, dagger (d6), spellbook (raise dead), spell scrolls (charm, raise spirit, detect magic, body swap)
 - Death wizard in black robes.
 - Creepy vibes.
 - Does not fight to the death; prefers to gain knowledge and will barter